stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

     - **Azure VPN Gateway and Azure ExpressRoute**: for secure and scalable connectivity between on-premises networks and Azure, **Azure VPN Gateway and Azure ExpressRoute** offer robust solutions.
 These services provide encrypted tunnels and dedicated private connections, ensuring secure data transfer between your on-premises infrastructure and Azure.

+6. ***Database Services***:

+    - **Azure SQL Database**: is a fully managed relational database service built on SQL Server.
+It offers high availability, security, and performance, making it suitable for a wide range of applications, from small web apps to large enterprise solutions.